goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

      'zope.sample_manager',
      'zope.stephan']

-    This of course should be identical to the users on the system from zapi without (zope.anybody)
+    This of course should be identical to the users on the system from zapi.getPrincipals() without (zope.anybody)
     >>> from zope.app import zapi
     >>> sysPrincipals = zapi.principals()